moisestg/rare-lm/README.md

 # Broad Discourse Context for language modeling

 ## About the code:
-This repo features a very rudimentary implementation of a [pointer sentinel mixture](https://arxiv.org/abs/1609.07843) language model (PSMM) in Tensorflow v1.4 (`psmm` folder) which may serve you as a starting point for your own projects.
+This repo features a simple implementation of a [pointer sentinel mixture](https://arxiv.org/abs/1609.07843) language model (PSMM) in Tensorflow v1.4 (`psmm` folder) which may serve you as a starting point for your own projects.
 It also includes a vanilla RNNLM (`vanilla` folder).

 ## About the thesis:
 The work is focused on analyizing the nature of the [LAMBADA dataset](https://arxiv.org/abs/1606.06031) and exploring techniques that may increase the performance on this task.
 Some key points of our work: